Louise Wadley

 Louise Wadley is an Australian film director, producer, writer, and cinematographer.
 She is best known for her piece All About E (2015), which she wrote and directed.
 Wadley is also a director and contributor to Girl’s Own Pictures, which released All About E as its debut film.

 Early life and education

 Louise Wadley graduated from the National Film and Television School in the United Kingdom.

 Career

 Wadley teaches film at both Sydney Film School and the city's University of Technology.

 All About E

-Louise Wadley describes the making of All About E as somewhat of a feminist endeavor, stating the importance that "the focus is on her [E's] own journey and not just about her sexual or cultural identity."
+Louise Wadley describes the making of All About E (starring Mandahla Rose, Julie Billington and Brett Rogers) as somewhat of a feminist endeavor, stating the importance that "the focus is on her [E's] own journey and not just about her sexual or cultural identity."
 As well as being a large, ambitious-yet-low-budget production, this was also Wadley's first feature film.
 Wadley discusses the phenomenon of depressing films about lesbians, and that she had fun making a lesbian comedy instead.
 She cites inspiration from The Adventures of Priscilla, Queen of the Desert, and Muriel's Wedding.